 She was then cast in the Fatthaah produced National Award-winning melodrama, Vaa Loabi Engeynama, as a sympathetic mother who tries the best she can to put some sense into her son played by Yoosuf Shafeeu.
 In one of the pivotal scenes where she inspires her discouraged son to forgive his ex-wife, who raised a child of his without his knowledge, Fauziyya reflects on how she raised him.
 The scene stayed with her monologue, and the way she performed her scene, the delivery, the expressions instantly allowed the audience to travel to her past and experience the difficulty she went through raising her son all by herself.
 When she was offered the role, I knew it was in safe hands.

-In 2007, she showed her comic side in the comedy miniseries, Aharenge Lha Daddy in which her husband happened to be a womanizer.
-The whole series was praised by the viewers.
-It was again directed by Fatthaah.
+In 2007, she showed her funny side in the comedy miniseries, Aharenge Lha Daddy in which her husband happened to be a womaniser.
+The viewers praised the whole series.
+Fatthaah again directed it.

 Ten years later, and for the past few years being entirely away from filmdom, she is back with a bang in the upcoming film, Hahdhu directed by, yes, Fatthaah.
 She is one of the brightest highlights of the film.
 She plays a proud mother whose life spiral into humiliation and aloofness when her daughter breaks the strongest bond she has for her.

-In one of the pivotal and my favourite song in the film, Fatthaah did a shot of her specially to make me smile from ear to ear.
-In that shot alone she showed all her years of acting experience.
+In one of the pivotal and my favourite song in the film, Fatthaah did a shot of her especially to make me smile from ear to ear.
+In that shot alone, she showed all her years of acting experience.
 I was like OMG and my smile nearly unhinged my temporomandibular joint from my skull.